 18. Monstera Deliciosa

-Monstera grows more slowly in low light and may not fenestrate (develop the characteristic holes in her leaves) without more.
-But she’ll stay lush and fill a dim corner over time.
-If you have an empty spot that gets some ambient light, monstera will eventually make it feel like a different room.
+Monstera grows more slowly in low light and may not fenestrate (develop the characteristic holes in its leaves) without more.
+It can still stay lush and fill a dim corner over time if there is steady ambient light.
+Water when the top two inches dry; yellowing lower leaves in a dark room usually mean the pot is staying wet too long.
 Full monstera care guide here.

 19. Dieffenbachia (Dumb Cane)